sebastianromerocruz/CS1134-data-structures-and-algorithms/lectures/05-arraylists/README.md

 <sub>**Figure 6**: The list's capacity doubles each time it runs out of space, resulting in three resizing operations here.</sub>

-This process isn't as straightforward as it seems.
-Python doesn't simply expand the existing memory; instead, it creates a completely new, larger array, copies the existing elements into it, and then appends the new element.
+As we now know, Python doesn't simply expand the existing memory; instead, it creates a completely new, larger array, copies the existing elements into it, and then appends the new element.
 A more accurate representation of this would look like this:

 ![arraylist-2](assets/arraylist-2.png)